 One thing they all have in common is that they worked harder, smarter, longer, and faster than the thousands or millions of other people who were competing against them.
 If it’s one thing you take away from this article, please take away that there is no substitute for hard work.

-I also want to be clear that these lessons can only be learned from motorsports.
+I also want to be clear that these lessons are not only learned from motorsports.
 I’m sure that many learn these lessons from parents, education, religion, and other sports.
 It’s just that I learned these lessons rather late in my life.
 I am still learning today.
 Never stop learning.
 Never stop improving.
 Make it happen.